Washington, Tyne and Wear: Hwæsa

 The origins of the name Washington are not fully known.
 The most supported theory (especially amongst local historians) is that Washington is derived from Anglo-Saxon Hwæsingatūn, which roughly means "estate of the descendants (family) of Hwæsa".
 Hwæsa (usually rendered Wassa or Wossa in modern English) is an Old English name meaning "wheat sheaf".

 Due to the evolution of English grammar, modern English lacks the Germanic grammatical features that permeated Anglo-Saxon English.
-This adds an air of confusion for most in regard to the name Hwæsingatūn.
+This causes confusion for many in regard to the name Hwæsingatūn.
 It is essentially composed of three main (albeit grammatically altered) elements: